 - Headshots should be front-facing and from the neck up.

 - Headshots do not need to be professionally taken and should resemble a Driver’s License/Passport Photo.

 Applicants should submit one teacher evaluation (artistic teacher or mentor(s) preferred), academic teacher, or non-relative who can speak directly to the student’s academic aptitude, potential, and classroom performance.
 A recommendation is required for this institute.

 Students should send this form to their recommender to fill out or the recommender may download the recommendation form here.
 Please have your recommender email their recommendation letter to firstname.lastname@example.org.

 Recommendations are due by February 1, 2022, for priority applicants.

 Download Recommendation Form – Available as PDF, Word Document, or Google Document

-MPulse awards a limited number of scholarships to extremely talented students based on Faculty discretion.
-Consideration for these scholarships is automatic for applications received by the priority deadline.
+A limited number of scholarships are available for extremely talented students based on faculty discretion.
+Consideration for these scholarships is automatic for applications received by the application deadline.